Methodology

 What this site publishes

-TrafficFineCalculator.com now publishes country decision hubs, a small set of country-ticket hubs, and post-ticket guides.
-Low-value regional, violation, and scenario pages are removed unless they can support a distinct job for the user.
+TrafficFineCalculator.com publishes country overview pages, a focused set of country-ticket pages, and post-ticket guides.
+Regional, violation, and scenario pages are published only when they can support a distinct driver need.

 We do not try to replace official notices, courts, agencies, or legal advice.
-The site is designed to help users move from a broad search into the strongest live hub or guide, then verify details with the correct source.
+The site is designed to help drivers move from a broad question into the right calculator or guide, then verify details with the correct source.

 How estimates are built

-Country-ticket hubs are built from structured fine patterns, local point systems where relevant, and common aggravating factors such as school zones, camera detection, repeat offenses, and unpaid-ticket status.
+Country-ticket pages are built from structured fine patterns, local point systems where relevant, and common aggravating factors such as school zones, camera detection, repeat offenses, and unpaid-ticket status.

 Figures should be treated as orientation-level estimates.
 Court costs, local surcharges, fee updates, enforcement practices, and case-specific facts can change the real outcome.